Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's action: 'Set a concept's CRS to 1.0 and lock it so the Autophagy Daemon never evicts it.'
-It specifies the resource (concept) and the verb (set/lock), and distinguishes it from sibling tools like mcp_engram_forget_old by naming that tool explicitly.
+The description clearly states the tool sets a concept's CRS to 1.0 and locks it to prevent eviction by the Autophagy Daemon.
+It specifies the action on a specific resource (concept) and distinguishes from siblings like forget_old.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.